benjamindburke/typescript_website/README.md

 # TypeScript Website

 This is a template website using React TypeScript, Webpack hot module loading, and source mapping.
-This project is configured to include CSS and SVG files in webpack.
+This project is configured to include CSS files in webpack.

 ## Getting Started